GEO: What it is and What Actually Matters (and What Doesn't)

 Context changes everything

-The same brand can show up 90% of the time for one buyer persona and 10% for another.
-A CTO evaluating enterprise tools gets a completely different response than a freelancer evaluating budget tools.
-GEO must account for persona-level variation, not just aggregate numbers.
+The same brand can show up 90 percent of the time for one buyer persona and 10 percent for another.
+A CTO evaluating enterprise tools sees a completely different response than a freelancer evaluating budget tools.
+GEO has to account for this persona-level variation, not just overall averages.
+Scraping-based tools only see the anonymous, logged-out view, which is not what your actual buyers experience.
+The only way to measure what real prospects see is to simulate buyer personas and query the AI models directly.

 What Doesn't Matter (Despite What You've Heard)